 Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History

-When was the first Polonia painted and how did she originate?
+When was the first Polonia painted, and how did she originate?
 Can Polonia be a man?
 Why is Polonia so different from other national allegories?
 Why do some Polonias look like the Holy Mary?
-And why is she sometimes being crucified?
+And why is she sometimes portrayed as being crucified?
 Read on to find out...

 The first Polonia

 The earliest known Polish appearance of Polonia comes up in the the work Zwierzyniec (1562) by the Renaissance writer Mikołaj Rej.
-One of the illustrations shows Polish Commonwealth represented as a weeping mother bemoaning her plight.
-The lamentation of the sorrowful mother was a symbolical representation of Poland, which as the free republic was contrasted against private interests.
-Like some other Polonias of the day, this representation goes back to a literary source, namely the Chronicles of Gallus Anonymous, where in one of the chapters Poland is depicted as a mother weeping after the death of her son King Bolesław I The Brave.
+One of the illustrations shows the Polish Commonwealth represented as a weeping mother bemoaning her plight.
+The lamentation of the sorrowful maternal figure was a symbolic representation of Poland, which was contrasted against private interests as the free republic.
+Like some other Polonias of the day, this representation goes back to a literary source – namely, the Chronicles of Gallus Anonymous, where in one of the chapters Poland is depicted as a mother weeping after the death of her son King Bolesław I The Brave.

 During this early modern period, the allegorical Polonia, along with the image of the white eagle and portraits of kings and dukes, was the most effective way of conveying the idea and authority of the Polish state.
 As such, the figure appears on the front pages of several books, like Simon Starowolski’s 1632 book Polonia (see image), a book dedicated to refuting some of the stereotypes about Poland that were common at the time.
-There, Poland is shown with a hat in hand (a hat being a symbol of freedom), while the figures of Polish nobles can be seen in the background as beneficiaries of the beaming freedom.
-Another work Orbis Polonus (1642) shows the reigning Polonia, with regalia lying in front of her, surrounded by members of the nobility, and with the Polish white eagle hovering above her (see image on top).
+There, Poland is shown with a hat in hand (a hat being a symbol of freedom), whilst the figures of Polish nobles can be seen in the background, as beneficiaries of a beaming freedom.

-But it was another Polonia that became the most emblematic image of the early modern Polish state.
+It was another Polonia, however, that became the most emblematic image of the early modern Polish state.
 It comes up on the front page of the work Quincunx by Stanisław Orzechowski.
-Published in Kraków in 1564, this political treatise written in the form of a dialogue between a Protestant, a Catholic and Orzechowski himself, was an expression of Orzechowski’s theocratic vision of a perfect state.
+Published in Kraków in 1564, this political treatise – written in the form of a dialogue between a Protestant, a Catholic and Orzechowski himself – was an expression of Orzechowski’s theocratic vision of a perfect state.
 And so is the image found on its front cover.

 It shows the personification of Poland standing on the shoulders of a pope (Pius IV) and a king (Sigismund Augustus).
 According to Orzechowski, who himself was a priest, it was Catholicism that founded Polish state, and thus the inseparable relation of church and state was the basis of the Polish kingdom.
 Another image from the same book, presenting the geometrical pattern of a quincunx, clarifies Orzechowski’s concept of state: the four angles of the square are formed by an altar, faith, the King and the Pope, with the Church standing above them all.